blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/Obtain_Information2.java.md

 # Answer

 It is an Obtain Information issue.
 The application responses details about which login credential is wrong: username or password.
-On the other hand, it sould provide more generic information.
+However, it should only provide more generic information to the endusers.